MERCHANT NAVY OFFICERS PENSION FUND (THE "SCHEME")

 We will also make investment decisions to provide the benefits under the Scheme.
 These may include entering into contracts with third parties which require information about Scheme members in order to offer the investment (e. g. buy-in of certain member benefits with an insurer).

-We will also need to process the personal information of staff at the employers of Scheme members (e.g. business contact information) for the purposes of operating the Scheme.
+We will also need to process the personal information of staff at the employers of Scheme members, Trustee directors and third party service providers (e.g. business contact information) for the purposes of operating the Scheme.

 It is necessary in our legitimate interest to use your personal information for the purposes of administering the Scheme in order to pay each member's benefits.